arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/energy-management-application-note/content.md

 ***[Getting Started with Modbus RTU on Opta™](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial will be able to give a deeper understanding of implementings Modbus RTU with Opta™.***

-The `relay_Trigger()` method uses a simple comparison between a `desired target` value and a `required target` value and generates, as an output, the trigger for a relay activation.
+The method `relay_Trigger()` performs a straightforward comparison between a `desired target` and a `required target`.
+Based on this comparison, it outputs a signal to activate a relay.

-The `desired target` value is a user defined value that states the activation threshold desired for the relay activation.

-The `required target` value is a variable stating the minimum power required to operate a relay in stable manner and is calculated based on readings gathered from the energy meter, such as `W_actual` that represents the instant total active power measured at the moment of request.
+The user specifies the `desired target` value, indicating the preferred threshold for the relay's activation.
+In contrast, the `required target` represents the minimal power necessary for stable relay operation.
+This value is determined from metrics obtained from the energy meter, one of which is `W_actual`, denoting the real-time total active power at the time of inquiry.

-The `user_profile.uV_code` defines the operating margin in percentage.
-For example, defining 10% as `1.1` inside the `consumption_profile()` method, provides a safety overhead headroom.
-The arguments in this method are defined as default configurations and can be later modified from the Arduino Cloud dashboard.
+The `user_profile.uV_code` defines the operational buffer in terms of percentage.
+For instance, setting the margin at 10% as `1.1` within the `consumption_profile()` method offers a safety overhead headroom.
+This method's parameters come preset but can be adjusted later via the Arduino Cloud dashboard.

 The `relayTarget` defines the output port prompted under certain activation conditions.